iimez/lllms/README.md

 #### Possible Future Goals

 - Create a separate HTTP API thats independent of the OpenAI spec.
-- Add a clientside library (React hook?) for use of this independent API.
+- Add a clientside library (React hooks?) for use of this independent API.
 - Provide a CLI.
-(Launch a server via `lllms serve config.json|js`?)
+(Launch a server via `lllms serve config.json|js`?
+Something to manage models on disk?)
 - Provide a Docker image.
 And maybe a Prometheus endpoint.

 #### Currently not the Goals